Justin Bieber and Hailey Baldwin Share a Steamy Kiss in Their Most PDA-Filled Photo Yet

 The 24-year-old singer posted on his Instagram page on Friday night a photo of him and the 21-year-old model sharing a steamy kiss in a pool or hot tub, marking their most PDA-filled photo yet since they rekindled their romance more than a month ago.
 Justin wore white swimming trunks and Hailey wore a blue and white bikini.

-It is unclear when the photo was taken and Justin, who proposed to Hailey almost a week ago during a trip to the Bahamas, did not caption the photo.
+It is unclear when or where the photo was taken and Justin, who proposed to Hailey almost a week ago during a trip to the Bahamas, did not caption the photo.

 "Damnnnn... but who took this pic?
 The 3rd wheel is so real right now," his manager Scooter Braun commented.